 Description: The NAS-Port-Type attribute indicates the type of physical port the MAX is using to authenticate the client.
-The NAS-Port-Type attribute appears in RADIUS Start, Stop, and Checkpoint messages.

 Some ISPs offer different levels of service based on connection type.
 To prevent a client from using a capability to which he or she has not subscribed, set the NAS-Port-Type attribute to an appropriate value.